jfalcou/spy/README.md

 }
 ```

+Additional features can be checked using the `spy::supports` namespace:

+ - Checking for POSIX capability via `spy::supports::posix_`

 ### Comparing versions
 Checking for a vendor is sometimes not enough, we need to check which version of a given
 component is used.
 To do this, you can compare a detector to a given version value using